 Students in all degree and/or licensure programs must apply for acceptance into the education department prior to entering Education 300-400 level courses.
-Entering students are required to take the Minnesota Teacher License Exam (MTLE) in Basic Skills—Reading, Writing, and Math—prior to admission to the department.
+Entering students are required to take the NES—Reading, Writing, and Math (aka, the NES Essential Academic Skills (EAS) Test)—prior to admission to the department.
 A checklist of all requirements for acceptance into the education department is available under each program.

 Students work closely with an education department adviser at the outset of coursework to map out the progression of courses through completion.
 Admitted students are expected to become knowledgeable of program requirements and follow through with department policies.
 The Education Student Handbook outlines programs and policies as students progress through the program to licensure.